Kingdom of Italy (Holy Roman Empire): Decline

-The Italian campaigns of the Holy Roman Emperors decreased, but the Kingdom did not become wholly meaningless.
-In 1310 the Luxembourg King Henry VII of Germany with 5,000 men again crossed the Alps, moved into Milan and had himself crowned with the Iron Crown of Lombardy, sparking a Guelph rebellion under Lord Guido della Torre.
-Henry restored the rule of Matteo I Visconti and proceeded to Rome, where he was crowned Holy Roman Emperor by three cardinals in place of Pope Clement V in 1312.
-His further plans to restore the Imperial rule and to invade the Kingdom of Naples were aborted by his sudden death the next year.
+The Italian campaigns of the Holy Roman emperors decreased, but the kingdom did not become wholly meaningless.
+In 1310 the Luxembourg King Henry VII of Germany with 5,000 men again crossed the Alps, moved into Milan and had himself crowned king of Italy (with a mock-up of the Iron Crown), sparking a Guelph rebellion under Lord Guido della Torre.
+Henry restored the rule of Matteo I Visconti and proceeded to Rome, where he was crowned emperor by three cardinals in place of Pope Clement V in 1312.
+His further plans to restore the Imperial rule in northern Italy and to expand the empire, invading the Kingdom of Naples, were aborted by his sudden death the next year.